mdwikurniawan976/ecobyte/README.md

 ---

 ## **Features**
-- **Recipes**: Browse a wide selection of recipes created from leftover ingredients, each with total calorie information.
+- **Recipes**: Browse a wide selection of recipes created from leftover ingredients.
+Each recipe includes total calorie information for easy nutritional tracking.
 - **Ingredient Adjustment**: When selecting a recipe, users can see the required ingredients.
-The quantities are automatically adjusted based on the portion size they want to prepare, and the calorie count is updated accordingly.
+The quantities are automatically adjusted based on the portion size they want to prepare, and the total calorie count is updated accordingly.
 - **Nutrition Calculator**: A personalized nutrition calculator based on user input (age, weight, height, and activity level).
 - **User Profile Popup**: Allows users to edit and save their personal information.
 - **Contact**: A section for users to contact the developers.